alitalipcoskun/diabetes-datamining/README.md

 # Dataset
-The dataset is obtained from ``kaggle``.
+This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
+Several constraints were placed on the selection of these instances from a larger database.
+In particular, all patients here are females at least 21 years old of Pima Indian heritage.

-The link is here: ``https://www.kaggle.com/datasets/akshaydattatraykhare/diabetes-dataset``
+It is contained from ``https://www.kaggle.com/organizations/uciml``

 # Data Mining Course Review
-Data mining is a process to obtain meaningful patterns from data.
+Data mining is a process to obtain meaningful patterns and relationships from data.
+These relationships may be helpful to solve business problems.
+It helps businesses to plan their future actions.

 ![screenshot](images/readme/chart.png)